-SUBPART D. - PROGRAM ELIGIBILITY, PROCEDURES, AND OTHER REQUIREMENTS

-Sec.
-126.622. - Other provisions of purchasing code to apply.

-Except as provided in this part Part to implement the Program, the provisions of Parts 1, 2, 3 and 4, of this Chapter 126, shall apply.
-The Director shall establish rules that specify the manner in which conflicts between the provisions of Parts 1, 2, 3, or 4 of this

-Chapter are to be resolved.

-Section 8.
-Amending Section 122.605 (Review, amendment, adoption and appropriation by City Council), Part 6 (Capital Improvement Plan), Chapter 122 (Public Property), Ordinance Code.

-Section 122.605 (Review, amendment, adoption and appropriation by City Council), Part 6 (Capital Improvement Plan), Chapter 122 (Public Property), Ordinance Code, is hereby amended to read as follows:

-CHAPTER 122 - PUBLIC PROPERTY

-PART 6. - CAPITAL IMPROVEMENT PLAN

-Sec.
-122.605. - Review, amendment, adoption and appropriation by City Council.

-(a) In conjunction with its review of the annual budgets for the City and independent agencies, the City Council shall:

-appropriations made pursuant to Section 122.605Section 9.
-Establishing a prospective date of February (a) (4) during the then current fiscal year, but only upon an enactment by City Council specifically identifying the reasons that deferral of such amendment until the immediately following annual budget review will be detrimental to the best interest of the community.
+1 1 1 less than the "Discretionary Bond Threshold" amount, as defined in 2 Chapter 126, Part $\frac{23}{}$ of the Code; and (ii) equal to or less than the 3 payment and performance bond waiver amount permitted in Section 18.11 4 of the Charter.
+5 6 SUBPART D PROGRAM ELIGIBILITY, PROCEDURES, AND OTHER 7 REQUIREMENTS 8 9 Sec.
+126.622 Other provisions of purchasing code to apply.
+10 Except as provided in this part Part to implement the Program, the 11 provisions of Parts 1, 2, 3 and 4, of this Chapter 126, shall apply.
+12 The Director shall establish rules that specify the manner in which 13 conflicts between the provisions of Parts 1, 2, 3, or 4 of this 14 Chapter are to be resolved.
+15 Section 8.
+Amending Section 122.605 (Review, amendment, 16 adoption and appropriation by City Council), Part 6 (Capital 17 Improvement Plan), Chapter 122 (Public Property), Ordinance Code.
+18 Section 122.605 (Review, amendment, adoption and appropriation by 19 City Council), Part 6 (Capital Improvement Plan), Chapter 122 (Public 20 Property), Ordinance Code, is hereby amended to read as follows: 21 CHAPTER 122 - PUBLIC PROPERTY 22 23 PART 6 CAPITAL IMPROVEMENT PLAN 24 25 Sec.
+122.605 Review, amendment, adoption and appropriation by 26 City Council.
+27 (a) In conjunction with its review of the annual budgets for the 28 City and independent agencies, the City Council shall: 29 30 (c) The City Council may amend the Capital Improvement Plan and any 31 appropriations made pursuant to Section 122.605(a)(4) during the , then current fiscal year, but only upon an enactment by City Council specifically identifying the reasons that deferral of such amendment until the immediately following annual budget review will be detrimental to the best interest of the community.
 Enactment of an ordinance approving a proposed CIP amendment during the fiscal year shall require approval by a two-thirds majority of the Council Members present.
 Any amendment to the CIP must include all information required with respect to a project that is required for inclusion in the annual CIP.

-(d) The requirements in subsection (c) of this section shall not

-(d) The requirements in subsection (c) of this section shall not apply to emergency procurements of capital improvements made pursuant to Chapter 126 of the Code until after the Chief of

-Procurement has approved an emergency procurement of a capital improvement.
+(d) The requirements in subsection (c) of this section shall not apply to emergency procurements of capital improvements made pursuant to Chapter 126 of the Code until after the Chief of Procurement has approved an emergency procurement of a capital improvement.
 In instances where an emergency procurement of a capital improvement is approved by the Chief of Procurement pursuant to Chapter 126 of the Code prior to the City Council's adoption of a CIP amendment, the Mayor shall promptly file emergency legislation to be considered by the City Council at the City Council meeting immediately following the date that the Chief of Procurement approved the emergency procurement.
 The emergency legislation shall propose an amendment to the CIP in accordance with subsection (c) above and include justification for the emergency.

 Section 9.
 Amending Section 108.505 (Special Counsel), Part 5 (Legal Services), Chapter 108 (Central Services), Ordinance Code.
 Section 108.505 (Special Counsel), Part 5 (Legal Services), Chapter 108 (Central Services), Ordinance Code, is hereby amended to read as follows: